M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 49 active-X
+Version 9.9 revision 50 active-X
-A bug fixed (introduced in 47 revision, MG example in Info now works fine)
+A bug fixed in For Object struct

 George Karras, Kallithea Attikis, Greece.